binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Many vulnerabilities can hide in these external dependencies.
 It is not just one attack vector any more, it provides the opportunity for many vulnerabilities to be sitting waiting to be exploited.
 If you do not find and deal with them, I can assure you, someone else will.

+Running install or any scripts from non local sources without first downloading them and inspecting can destroy or modify your and any other reachable systems, send sensitive information to an attacker, or any number of other criminal activities.

 ## 3. SSM Countermeasures

 * [MS Application Threats and Countermeasures](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_008)